Wendy Hildebran

 Education

-• North Carolina State University, B.A.
-Political Science; Minor English Literature
+• North Carolina State University, Bachelor of Science in Political Science, 1992

-• Meredith College, Paralegal Post-Baccalaureate Certificate in Real Property Law
+• Meredith College, Post-Baccalaureate Certificate in Paralegal Studies, 1994

 Professional Affiliations